 and

-The timing fields in the Channel Switch Announcement element, the Extended Channel Switch Announcement element, the Quiet element, and the Quiet Channel element shall be applied in reference to the most recent TBTT and BI included in the corresponding element(s) of the affected AP and not with respect to the TBTT and BI of the reporting AP.
+The timing fields in the Channel Switch Announcement element, the Extended Channel Switch Announcement element, the Quiet element, and the Quiet Channel element shall be applied in reference to the most recent TBTT and (#10416) Beacon Interval included in the corresponding element(s) of the affected AP and not with respect to the TBTT and (#10416) Beacon Interval of the reporting AP.(#10647)NOTE - The Switch Time field in the Max Channel Switch Time element is not tied to a TBTT on the affected link.
+Instead, it provides an estimated time when the first Beacon frame will be transmitted on the affected link after the channel switch has occurred.

 If an AP affiliated with an AP MLD is switching channel, the Channel Switch Announcement element, the Extended Channel Switch Announcement element, and the Max Channel Switch Time element will be included in every Beacon and Probe Response frames on all links of the AP MLD from right after the time the AP includes the elements in the Beacon frame it transmits until the intended channel switch time.
-The Max Channel Switch Time element, if used for this channel switch, shall be included in the per-STA profile of the affected AP in every Beacon and Probe Response frames on all links of the AP MLD until the affected AP resumes BSS operation on the new channel.
-The value carried in the Switch Time field indicates the estimated time of the first Beacon frame in the new channel.
+The Max Channel Switch Time element, (#13917)if it is included for the AP along with the (extended) Channel Switch Announcement frame, shall be included in the per-STA profile of the affected AP in every Beacon and Probe Response frames on all links of the AP MLD until the affected AP resumes BSS operation on the new channel.
+The value carried in the Switch Time field indicates the (#14118) adjusted estimated time of the first Beacon frame in the new channel.

+(#11120, #11439) NOTE - The reporting AP might increase the value carried in the Switch Time field of the Max Channel Switch Time element if the affected AP performs a second channel switch between the target time of a first channel switch and the time at which the affected AP will start beaconing on the new channel corresponding to the first channel switch.

-When an AP (affected AP) affiliated with an MLD is switching from an initial operating class/channel to a target operating class/channel at a target switch time using channel switch announcement procedure or extended channel switch announcement procedure, then:
+When an AP (affected AP) affiliated with an MLD is switching from an initial operating class/channel to a target operating class/channel at a target switch time using channel switch announcement procedure or extended channel switch announcement procedure, (#10492) and if another AP is affiliated with the same AP MLD as the affected AP, then:

-another AP (reporting AP) affiliated with the AP MLD shall set the Operating Class and Channel Number fields corresponding to the affected AP that is reported in the Reduced Neighbor Report element in Beacon and Probe Response frames it transmits (or that the transmitted BSSID in the same multiple BSSID set as the reporting AP transmits if the reporting AP corresponds to a nontransmitted BSSID) before the target switch time to the initial operating class/channel,
+(#10492)the other AP (reporting AP) affiliated with the AP MLD shall set the Operating Class and Channel Number fields corresponding to the affected AP that is reported in the Reduced Neighbor Report element in Beacon and Probe Response frames it transmits (or that the transmitted BSSID in the same multiple BSSID set as the reporting AP transmits if the reporting AP corresponds to a nontransmitted BSSID) (#12633)to the initial operating class/channel (#12633)before the target switch time,

-another AP (reporting AP) affiliated with the AP MLD shall set the Operating Class and Channel Number fields corresponding to the affected AP that is reported in the Reduced Neighbor Report element in Beacon and Probe Response frames it transmits (or that the transmitted BSSID in the same multiple BSSID set as the reporting AP transmits if the reporting AP corresponds to a nontransmitted BSSID) ) at and after the target switch time to the target operating class/channel.
+(#10492)the other AP (reporting AP) affiliated with the AP MLD shall set the Operating Class and Channel Number fields corresponding to the affected AP that is reported in the Reduced Neighbor Report element in Beacon and Probe Response frames it transmits (or that the transmitted BSSID in the same multiple BSSID set as the reporting AP transmits if the reporting AP corresponds to a nontransmitted BSSID) (#12361) (#12634) to the target operating class/channel (#12634)at and after the target switch time.

 Between the target switch time and the time at which the AP will start beaconing in the target operating class/channel, the Neighbor AP TBTT Offset subfield for the corresponding AP in the Reduced Neighbor Report element shall be set to 255.